• Skip to primary navigation

 The first event in St Albans will always be one to remember.
 Not only was it the inaugural GolfSixes tournament, but we were treated to some thrilling action on English soil.
 Denmark came out on top in an entertaining final, beating team Australia.
 The team of Lucas Bjerregaard and Thorbjorn Olesen of Denmark edged past Australia’s Scott Hend and Sam Brazel by a 3-1 scoreline in the final.
 Six months earlier, Olesen helped the Danes to World Cup success too so it was quite a year for the man from Furesø.

 Despite hosts England going out at the quarter-final stage, the home fans witnessed some spectacular golf in the latter rounds.
 After a very successful first event, the European Tour’s chief executive said, “we’re going to take what we’ve learnt and build on this.
 The key is to get the mix right, making it entertaining and preserving the integrity of the game.”
-Since then, the tournament has gone from strength to strength and proved very popular with golf fans new and old.
+Since then, the tournament went gone from strength to strength and proved very popular with golf fans new and old.

 Ireland Edge Out France